Welcome to Pipers.

 Where possible we ask that all correspondence is electronic during this time.

 Please also note that both IPONZ and IP Australia are also continuing their operations – in the most part through remote access to their platforms.
 IPONZ has indicated that if it can be shown that a deadline was not met on account of the COVID-19 situation then that will be taken into consideration in determining whether to grant a request for an extension of time.
 The final determination, though, will be on a case-by-case basis.
 Until 31st July 2020 IPONZ was automatically extending some deadlines at the beginning of the week in which they were due.
 Until 31st March 2021 IP Australia provided (repeatable) 3-month extensions of time when requested via eServices, although this did not apply to renewals.
 However, there is a six-month grace period for renewals and IP Australia will waive the late fee.
-From 1st April 2021 IP Australia will consider requests for extensions of time on a case-by-case basis.
+From 1st April 2021 IP Australia considers requests for extensions of time on a case-by-case basis.
 Check here for further details.